Miso for Protection against Radiation – Japanese Remedies

 In 1945, after the atomic bombing of Japan, Japanese doctor Tatsuichiro Akizuki fed his staff and patients a strict diet consisting of: miso, brown rice, seaweeds and other food to help prevent radiation sickness from pre-existing exposure.
 He saved everyone in his hospital, while many others in the area died from radiation sickness.

 Miso can be added to a soup, salad or eaten with breakfast.
-How to eat Miso?
-Here are three Miso soup recipes:
+You can also add miso to pork, chicken and fish.
+Do you want to learn how to make a miso soup?
+Here are three miso soup recipes:

-- Miso for Radiation and Food Poisoning - How to Eat Miso: Three Miso Soup Recipes
+Miso for Radiation and Food Poisoning: Three Miso Soup Recipes